 22. Promote deals in your newsletter

 Get subscribers excited about Black Friday and Cyber Monday by mentioning what you’re planning in your newsletter.
-For example, talk about past deals and how you plan to beat them and mention the added staff you have to keep lines short.
+For example, talk about past deals and how you plan to surpass those savings and mention the added staff you have to keep lines short.

 23. Create a referral campaign